Skip to Content

 When applied effectively, digital engineering can be used to deliver military capability quickly that is relevant to the threat, before an adversary’s countermeasures can be developed or alternative ‘game changing’ technologies emerge.

 But digital is more than capability development.
-It also provides a military force with operational and logistical advantages on the battlefield.
+It also provides a military force with operational and logistical advantages.
 In support of military operations, digital engineering can be used to integrate a military force across large distances, yet still provide improved situational awareness and firepower to human decision makers.
 From the perspective of a naval officer from 1982 to 2002 and as a systems engineer from 2002 to now, this move towards digital engineering is happening faster than we think.
-It’s also changing the nature of warfare itself.
+It’s also changing the nature of global conflicts itself.

 Since 1998, when Proceedings, a monthly periodical published by the United States Naval Institute, published Network Centric Warfare: Its Origin and Future [Ref 1], military organizations have been transitioning their capabilities from ‘platform-centric’ to ‘network-centric’.

 Platform centric capability has sensors, command and control and weapons on the same platform.
 Network-centric capability, on the other hand, could have sensors, command and control and weapons on different platforms, but connected via an information network that links this ‘system of systems’.
-The network-centric capability is more agile and flexible on the battlefield, more resilient to attack and has fewer geographic constraints.
+The network-centric capability allows for more agility and flexibility, more resiliency to attack with fewer geographic constraints.
 For example, its three nodes – sensor, decision maker and shooter do not have to all be in the same location.

 Revolution of military affairs